 How CALM works

-There are many reasons why young men need a campaign like CALM.
+There are many reasons why men need a campaign like CALM.
 Everyone has their own life, with different interests, circumstances, pressures and problems.
-But men aren’t supposed to talk about stuff, so it can be hard for them to know where or who to go to for help when life gets on top of them.
+But men aren't supposed to talk about stuff, so it can be hard for them to know where or who to go to for help when life gets tough.

-CALM promotes and delivers a free, confidential and anonymous helpline and publishes the CALMzine, a bi-monthly magazine distributed across Topman stores and select venues across inner London.
+CALM promotes and delivers a free, confidential and anonymous helpine and publishes CALMzine, a quarterly magazine distributed in Topman stores.
 CALM also have a lively website full of articles to fire you up, make you think, and stories about the exploits of CALM and our supporters.
-We’re into Twitter and Facebook too – come and join us online.
+We're into Twitter and Facebook too - come and join us online.

 Why fundraise for CALM?

-CALM is the only free* helpline for men in the UK and because of that we rely heavily on public donations to keep it going.
-Help us do this and get the message out that Being Silent isn’t Being Strong
+CALM is the only free helpline for men in the UK, we rely heavily on public donations to keep it going.
+Help us do this and get the message out that Being Silent isn't Being Strong.

 “I’d like to say thanks to your team as I had to call them tonight as a precaution to myself.
 I am glad you are here to help people like me trying to make life easier for themselves, without making it harder for others”